 docker swarm join --token [worker_token](on the workers)

-Personally, it took me no more then 20 minutes to bring up a Swarm mode cluster — from reading the docs to having it ready for work.
+Personally, it took me no more than 20 minutes to bring up a Swarm mode cluster — from reading the docs to having it ready for work.
 Compare that to my Mesos experience back in the day, which took about 2-3 hours of thoroughly reading through documentation for multiple complex components (ZooKeeper, the Mesos master, and the Mesos slaves).
 After that, it took me another two hours to fully bring up the cluster and get it ready to accept work.

 The time savings from setting up and operating a Swarm mode cluster, combined with its spot-on UX and interface, sets Docker up as a serious competitor in the space, and truly enables container management at scale for the masses.